heuermh/dishevelled-bio/README.md

-  compress-bed    compress features in BED format to splittable bgzf or bzip2 compression codecs compress-fastq    compress sequences in FASTQ format to splittable bgzf or bzip2 compression codecs compress-gff3    compress features in GFF3 format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs disinterleave-fastq    convert interleaved FASTQ format into first and second sequence files in FASTQ format downsample-fastq    downsample sequences from files in FASTQ format
+  compress-bed    compress features in BED format to splittable bgzf or bzip2 compression codecs compress-fastq    compress sequences in FASTQ format to splittable bgzf or bzip2 compression codecs compress-gff3    compress features in GFF3 format to splittable bgzf or bzip2 compression codecs compress-sam    compress alignments in SAM format to splittable bgzf or bzip2 compression codecs compress-vcf    compress variants and genotypes in VCF format to splittable bgzf or bzip2 compression codecs disinterleave-fastq    convert interleaved FASTQ format into first and second sequence files in FASTQ format downsample-fastq    downsample sequences from files in FASTQ format